multitude00999/ArtificialLife/README.md

 # Task

-Task here is to random 1D morphologies.
+Task here is to generate random 1D morphologies.
 The links are randomly assigned a sensor.
 Green links have sensor while blue links don't have sensor.

 # world